 5. Volunteer

-This is the most rewarding hobbies to help you make new friends.
-Volunteering can be both worthwhile and fun but people tend to think of it as just unpaid work which could not be more wrong.
-Go visit do-it and you will find all the volunteer opportunities in your area.
+This is the most rewarding hobby to help you make new friends.
+Volunteering can be. worthwhile and fun but people tend to think of it as just unpaid work which could not be more wrong.
+Visit do-it and you’ll find all the volunteer opportunities in your area.
 You can refine the search to include your interests and skills.
-If you enjoy it you could change somebody else’s life for the better.
+If you enjoy it you could change someone’s life for the better.

 6. Contribute to an online forum